osu-cass/whats-fresh-api/docs/source/usage/usage.rst

 Adding and Editing
 ------------------

-The forms for editing and for adding new objects are the same, except that the edit form will allready be filled out with the existing data.
+The forms for editing and for adding new objects are the same, except that the edit form will already be filled out with the existing data.
 You can edit this data and save the changes using the "Save" button at the bottom of the form, or delete the entire record using the red "Delete" button on the top of the form.

 Workflow
 ++++++++